 Beautiful yes, competent no.

-Her whole purpose is to kill a slovenly, deposed Bolivian dictator in her own vengeance subplot.
-Yet, she also decided to complicate things by poking around villain Dominic Greene’s eco scam and corrupting his geologists.
+Her whole purpose in life has devolved in to killing a slovenly, deposed Bolivian dictator in her own vengeance subplot.
+Yet, she also decided to complicate things by poking around villain Dominic Greene’s ECO scam and corrupting his geologists.

 I’m really just here to kill the General, but figured why not expose myself by trying to turn underlings for useless information.

-After Bond rescues her and she gets knocked out during the speedboat chase, the plot literally casts her aside when Craig tosses her to a poolside concierge.
+After Bond rescues her ultimately getting knocked out during the speedboat chase, the plot literally casts her aside when Craig tosses her to a poolside concierge.

 Handle my light work son.